 Issue: Shopfloor harassment of women workers

-Focus: Sensitisation of floor managers to the issues and setting up of anti-harassment committees
+Focus: Sensitisation of floor managers and capcity building for internal complaints committees

-Focus: Needs assessment and collaboration to establish crèches
+Focus: Needs assessment and collaboration with stakeholders to establish crèches